 Parliamentarian since 2017

-- Advises the Chairman and other officers, committees, and/or members on matters of parliamentary procedure.
+- Advises the chair and other officers, committees, and/or members on matters of parliamentary procedure.

-- Conducts the election of the AZADV Chairman at the In-coming/Out-going Executive Board meeting.
+- Conducts the election of the AZADV chair at the in-coming/out-going executive board meeting.

-- Attends the Delegates' Meeting at the annual conference and acts as the "Timer."
+- Attends the delegates meeting at the annual conference and acts as the timekeeper.

 - In-depth knowledge of parliamentary procedure required.